eviedense/CI.SI/MISC INFO/MISC CONVOS 2.md

 Cisila - *Her eyes flick to the side, and she tries to avoid eye contact.*  I want to get back at them.

 Lyla - And you're working on that.
-You already have it covered. *She lets go of Cisila's hands and cups them around her cheeks instead.*  You're stressed...just- focus.
-You can't afford to forget all the work you've done.
+You already have it covered. *She lets go of Cisila's hands and cups them around her cheeks instead.*  Okay?
+You've got to focus.
+Getting mad...it...doesn't help.

 *Cisila's lip twitches again.
 She looks a little annoyed, again.
 However, she doesn't move.*

+Lyla - *She lets go of Cisila's face and rests her hands on Cisila's shoulders.* You should sit down.

+Cisila - *She slides away from Lyla slowly and sits back down on the couch, quietly fidgeting with her fingers.*  Sorry. *She mumbles.
+She doesn't feel speaking.*